skypilot-org/skypilot/llm/gemma/README.md

 ### Prerequsite

-1. Apply for the access to the Gemma model
+1. Apply for access to the Gemma model

 Go to the [application page](https://huggingface.co/google/gemma-7b) and click **Acknowledge license** to apply for access to the model weights.